 - ¾” Black anodized aluminum dome tweeter with front waveguide

 - 5. 25″ textured polypropylene woofer with rubber surround

 What we love about them: Refined Sound for The Price; Sounds Good With Many Genres; Excellent Off-Axis Performance; Deep Taut Bass

 What to think about: It doesn’t have the most expansive soundstage

-If you are looking for something more powerful and resolving than the ELAC speakers, check out the PSB Alpha P5 ($449).
-Before the Triangle Borea BR03 dropped in price, the PSB Alpha P5 was my favorite speaker under $500.
+If you want something more powerful and resolving than the ELAC speakers, check out the PSB Alpha P5 ($449).
+Before the Triangle Borea BR03 dropped in price, the PSB Alpha P5 was my favorite speaker for under $500.

-While these speakers provide deep bass, you should pick up the matching Alpha subwoofer if you’re looking to rock the house.
+While these speakers provide deep bass, you should pick up the matching Alpha subwoofer if you want to rock the house.